Reviews

 we absolutely believe that you guided us.

-A review from a reader on her blog (you can also read it here)
+A review from a reader on her blog (you can also read it on her site)

 Every year, organizations such as The Princeton Review and College Board publish hundreds of books and articles for freshman college applicants, while students interested in transferring are given at most a page or two.
 In 2010, after 5 years of research, Chris Goodmacher and Lan Ngo published The Transfer Book.
 Found in .pdf form on the website thetransferbook.com, the book contains almost 400 pages that break the entire transferring process down step-by-step, including: